Welcome to year 3 – Spring Term 2018

 We use Read Write Inc Spelling in years 2 to 6.
 The scheme has been specially created to meet the higher demands of the national curriculum.

 Spelling rules are introduced by aliens from an exciting online spelling planet

 Every child’s progress is recorded and tracked and intervention given

 Parents can help by ensuring that weekly spellings are learnt at home

 We use ‘Grammar Hammer’ Assertive Mentoring programme for grammar.
 All pupils take part in weekly activities and progress is carefully tracked.

 If you are looking for some extra work to do at home take a look at these websites.
 There are a range of fun activities for you to do.

-PE will be on Tuesdays so please make sure that your PE kit is in school.
+Swimming will be on Wednesdays so please make sure that your swimming kit is in school.

 Reading books will be changed on Mondays, Wednesdays and Fridays.